ajs-voices/once-upon-a-dream/scenes/027-the-almost-confession.md

 I chuckled.
 "We'll see.
 It gives you an excuse to see me again."

 His face lit up in a smile and he bit his bottom lip and I watched as the relazation it him and he let it go with a sheepish grin.
 "Habit."
 He said to explain his lapse.
 He sat down on the bed and tugged my shoes on.
 It was probably good thing we were close to the same size.
-Nox's voice was quiet.
+Angel's voice was quiet.
 "You want to me to see you again?"

 I looked at him - really looked at him.
 I saw the bold and brazen man who made friends at Zion and could probably get away with murder there and right now he was not very confident.
 The shy smile, he wouldn't meet my eyes with that question, so quiet when I knew he wasn't any of those things.
 "Why wouldn't I?"
 I ask.